Fastdruid/ReCDTV/Connectors/CN9.md

 This is not only used for transfering data to the "host" (ie the CDTV) but also commands to the controller and data from the controller.

 ## MKE Interface (similar)
-The CDTV uses a modified MKE interface.
+The CDTV is presumed to use a modified MKE interface.

 1. GND
 2. CD-Reset                (RESET)